-SK Cerd Demign By J.Cluiow LED Upgrade ---By 8.Tuorto
+SK Cord Demign By J.Cluiow LED Upgrade ---By 8.Tuorto

-This project is designed to be easily installed on John's SK card.
-When added to your card this upgrade will, at a elance, tell you exactly what block your computer memory -1.
+This project is designed to be easily installed on John's OK card.
+When added to your card this upgrade will. at a elance, tell you exactly what block your computer Rendry 1 .....
 It displays the entire accessing. memory map from >88888->FFFF.
 This is done using 8 LEDs each connected to 1 6k block.
-The display board has been deviened to be removable (disconnects easily) from the OK EEFd.
+The display board has been deviened to be removable (disconnects easily) from the 8K card.
 The completed assembly can be easily affixed to the rear of the computer console.
 NO drilling or modification of the console is required!

-The idea for this project was from an the West Penn 99er's article in The article was about neweletter. drilling and installing 4 LEDS in the console to show 32K memory expansion The original article was by ACCORS.
-John Willforth of the West Penn [Editor's 99er's. note; John Willforth is working on having a PEB card designed to make these, and other, projects easier.
-Write if you are interested in a card based kit!1
+The idea for this project was from an article in the West Penn 99er's The article was about neweletter. drilling and installing 4 LEDS in the console to show 32K memory expansion ACCORS.
+The original article was by John Willforth of the West Penn (Editor's 99er's. note: John Willforth is working on having a PEB card designed to make these, and other, projects easier.
+Write if you are interested in a card based kit!]

-With exception of the 74LSI36 chip; all parts are available at Radio Shack.
+With exception of the 74LSI36 chipt a)1 parts are available at Radio Shack.